-With 14 pet-friendly accommodations spread out across three regions in Ontario, one of our most common inquiries is about activities that include furry friends.
+With pet-friendly accommodations spread out across four regions in Ontario, one of our most common inquiries is about activities that include furry friends.
 Everything is more fun with a pup!
 Here are our top recommendations for pet adventures during your tiny cabin stay.

 With over 400km of all-season hiking and cycling trails, our Cabinscape cabins in Haliburton Forest are perfect for an adventure with your pup.
 Your dog will love to explore the trails, lakes, roads and public swimming areas on site with you.
 Depending on their age and fitness level, choose easy, flat walks to more advanced routes.

 Once you’ve worked up an appetite, visit the Cookhouse Restaurant at Haliburton Forest Base Camp.
 Dogs are welcome in the outside dining area.

 If adventuring off-site, visit Boshkung Brewing Co and Haliburton Brewery too!
 Dogs are welcome at the breweries and outdoor areas.
 Afterall, dogs and beer make a good pair!